 As noted in Table 3.2-1, three of the drainage areas at NAVSTA Everett (Areas A, B, and C) currently have 95 percent or greater coverage with impervious surfaces, while Area D has 73 percent coverage with impervious surfaces (Navy, 2021a).
 Impervious surfaces prevent or inhibit stormwater from soaking into the ground, thereby increasing runoff volumes.
 Because the structures associated with Alternative 1 would be constructed in areas that are largely already covered by impervious surfaces, this alternative would not appreciably change the areal coverage of impervious surfaces.
 However, as shown in Figure 2.3-1, some of the potential locations for new structures are currently unpaved.
 If these locations were selected, then the project would result in an increased areal coverage by impervious surfaces.
 Regardless, per Section 438 of the Energy Independence and Security Act and Navy requirements and policies regarding stormwater discharges, the project must maintain the predevelopment hydrology of the property with regard to the temperature, rate, volume, and duration of flow.
-Consequently, the project would have a negligible effect on current stormwater runoff volumes and would not increase risks of localized flooding or ponding.
+Consequently, the project would have a negligible effect on current stormwater runoff volumes and would not increase long-term risks of localized flooding or ponding.
 Furthermore, Alternative 1 would include construction of upgrades to the stormwater facilities for improving runoff management effectiveness.
 These facilities are discussed below.

 During renovation of existing buildings and construction of new buildings or additions, some portion of the existing impervious surfaces likely would be removed temporarily.
 During this period, underlying soils would be exposed and susceptible to erosion and transport by wind and/or stormwater runoff.
-Prior to the start of construction of Alternative 1, the Navy would apply for coverage under the CGP that includes measures for managing stormwater runoff and preventing erosion and offsite transport of soils.
+Potential short-term construction site stormwater impacts generally include pollutants including sediment, nutrients, solid waste, oil and grease, and construction debris.
+Prior to the start of construction of Alternative 1, the Navy would apply for coverage under the CGP that includes measures for managing stormwater runoff and preventing erosion and stormwater transporting soils and pollutants offsite.
 The permit would require the Navy to prepare a SWPPP that specifies control measures for minimizing the potential for soil erosion.